BabakAkbari/GTASim/README.md

 ### Connecting to the Server

 Run FiveM.exe, click on the `localhost` button in the developer mode to connect to the server or simply press `F8`.
 This will open up your client console then type `connect loalhost:30120` to connect to your server.
-After the game is loaded go back to your server console and execute `start GTASim` to run GTASim scripts.
-For more information visit [Scripting manual](https://docs.fivem.net/docs/scripting-manual/)
+After the game is loaded, go back to your server console and execute `start GTASim` to run GTASim scripts.
+For more information, visit [Scripting manual](https://docs.fivem.net/docs/scripting-manual/)

 ### Using GTASim with ArduPilot